hectorqlucero/ls/README.md

 ## 🔐 Access control with :rights

-All generators accept an optional `:rights` parameter to control who can access the generated pages.
+All generators accept an optional `:rights` parameter to control who can access generated pages.
 The vector is checked in the generated controller via `allowed-rights`.

 - Default (if omitted): ["U" "A" "S"]
 - Accepts bare tokens or quoted strings: `:rights [U A S]` or `:rights ["U" "A" "S"]`